opengeospatial/bblock-template/USAGE.md

 * Output files will be created under `build-local` (not tracked by git by default)
 * The value for `--base-url` will be used to generate the public URLs (schemas, documentation, etc.)

+## Tools

+The following tools are useful for getting each component working during development: